WWWS: History

 In August 1988, WPHD General Manager Harv Moore, hooked up with local radio enthusiasts to program WGKT.
-This oldies format used some of the local hits of the 1950s, '60s and '70s.
+This oldies format used some of the local hits, particularly focused on the 1950s and early 1960s.
 Moore, who was co-hosting the morning show on WPHD FM with Robert Taylor, hired Seth Fenton from WACK in Newark, New York (outside of Rochester) to become the Morning Drive host on 14 Karat Gold.
 Fenton used the air name of Chip Douglas for his morning show.
 The "Tiny Tot of the Kilowatt" Art Wander soon became the Afternoon host, as the host of a Sport Call In program featuring discussion about the Bills and Sabres.

-WGKT found itself in competition with another newly launched oldies outlet, FM station WHTT, which had the advantage of a stronger, clearer FM signal as well as the services of Buffalo radio legend Danny Neaverth; these disadvantages were factors in WGKT's short run in the format.
+WGKT found itself in competition with another newly launched oldies outlet, FM station WHTT, which had the advantage of a stronger, clearer FM signal, the services of Buffalo radio legend Danny Neaverth, and a slightly newer 1960s-centered playlist; these disadvantages were factors in WGKT's short run in the format.
 Both Fenton and Wander would survive the next programming changes to Rebel Radio.

 The frequency is perhaps most infamously known for a one-year period (from September 1990 to September 1991) when it operated as "14X Rebel Radio".
 Under the call letters WXBX, the station broadcast a mix of hard rock and heavy metal just before Grunge music began to dominate the airwaves.
 The brunt of the music aired was from Glam metal bands such as Poison, Ratt, Winger, Slaughter, and The Scorpions.
 Despite the popularity of the format, the timing was bad for this format, hence its brief run.
 Ted Shredd, the afternoon drive DJ on 14X, would go on to work at WEDG (103.3 The Edge) as part of the popular Shredd and Ragan show.
 "Meltdown" was one of their full-time DJs, and was well known for his powerful, dynamic, "in your face" voice.
 Fenton changed his on-air persona from Chip Douglas to "The Fatman" and hosted the morning show until his departure to become Operations Manager at WCJW in Warsaw.
 In 1991, the station began simulcasting sister station WUFX (which would become WEDG).

 In May 1995, WWWS changed from business news to Westwood One's "Urban Gold" format of urban oldies music.
 The format remains to this day, long after Westwood One discontinued the satellite-fed format, and was known as "Solid Gold Soul".